-Aaron is dedicated to providing a nurturing, skill based developmentally appropriate education based on students’ individual needs.
-The classroom team works together to develop and adapt instructional plans on a regular basis to meet the diverse learning styles of our students.
+Curriculum is modified and presented in multiple formats to increase student exposure to material which aids retention.
+Further, the classroom team works together to develop and adapt instructional plans on a regular basis to meet the diverse learning styles and needs of our students.

 Reading and Math

-Well-versed Reading Specialists are trained in Wilson, a specific, multi-sensory approach to teaching reading.
+Aaron’s staff is trained in Orton Gillingham and Wilson Fundations, which are both multi-sensory approaches to teaching reading.
 Small group reading instruction ensures appropriate remediation and intervention.
 Students engage in this multi-sensory approach to strengthen their decoding while fluency and comprehension skills are addressed through a balanced literacy approach.

-Math group work consists of enVision Math and Stern curricula and multi-sensory instruction, activities, and projects are designed to develop student computation skills and conceptual problem solving abilities.
+Math group work consists of enVision Math and Stern curricula.
+Multi-sensory instruction, activities, and projects are designed to develop student computation skills and conceptual problem solving abilities.

 The classroom is the academic and social center for all of our students.
 Classroom meetings begin each day and allow everyone to review the schedule, ease transitions, and share class news and current events.

 Literature activities encourage students to explore and enjoy books and stories while building expressive and receptive language skills.
 Creative writing encourages students to use the written word to explore their imaginations.
 Social studies and science are an integral part of our students’ learning experience, and provide opportunities to explore the physical and social world around us.